Très intéressante ton Post Vergougneu.

 Dave H, Aug 1998:

-Most of the names I have aren't printable - I call the bike my mistress as it forms the menage a trois with my partner, I spend more on it then I do on her at times (most) and I'd almost sleep with it but I'd get oil on the sheets.
+I call the bike my mistress as it forms the menage a trois with my partner, I spend more on it then I do on her at times (most) and I'd almost sleep with it but I'd get oil on the sheets.

 PS we've been together now for nearly 9 years and only 6 new rear ends, 3 new mainframes, and 4 front ends later....